 The course is addressed to new graduate students and young professionals with a university background related to agronomic, horticultural, agricultural marketing and socio-economic issues.

-Unit I - Sustainability and resilience in agriculture and food systems (distance learning): the unit frames the concepts of sustainability, sustainable development and resilience of agriculture and food systems; describes elements and activities from food production to consumption relevant to achieve more sustainable and resilient systems; and presents policies, strategies and initiatives to foster transformation and transition processes.
+Unit I - Sustainability and resilience in agrifood systems (distance learning): the unit frames the concepts of sustainability, sustainable development and resilience of agrifood systems; describes elements and activities from food production to consumption; and presents policies, strategies and initiatives to foster transformation and transition processes.
 A multi-dimensional framework for sustainability assessment is introduced with real-life examples.
-The organic food system is considered a pilot model and living laboratory to understand the drivers of sustainable food production and consumption.
+The organic food system is considered a pilot model and driver for sustainable food production and consumption.

-Unit II - Agroecology: this unit focuses on the ecological processes and principles to design a sustainable farming system that promotes agroecological transition; describes the range of ecosystem services from an agroecosystem perspective, framing them in farming activities and practices with a special focus on biodiversity and climate change; provides tools and approaches to quantify and understand the value of ecosystem services that influence the sustainability of agroecosystems; and explains interconnections between organic agriculture and agroecology.
+Unit II - Agroecology: the unit focuses on the ecological processes and principles to design a sustainable farming system that promotes agroecological transition; describes the range of ecosystem services from an agroecosystem perspective; provides tools and approaches to quantify and understand the value of ecosystem services that influence the sustainability; and explains interconnections between organic agriculture and agroecology.

-Unit III - Organic agriculture principles, concepts and legislations: the unit provides an overview of the history of organic farming and philosophy, principles and legal frameworks; explains legislation governing the production, processing, distribution and marketing of organic food products; and describes the certification schemes and inspections under specific regulations and standards based on case studies.
+Unit III - Organic agriculture principles, concepts and frameworks: the unit provides an overview of the history of organic agriculture and philosophy and principles; explains legislation governing the production, processing, distribution and marketing of organic food products; and describes the certification schemes and inspections under specific regulations and standards.

-Unit V - Pests and diseases management: this unit emphasizes the importance of a holistic approach to pest and disease management in organic agriculture, where prevention, monitoring, and the use of multiple control methods are key to achieving sustainable and healthy crop production; describes innovative approaches applied to assess and study disease spread, transmission and control of the most common pests and diseases that affect organic crops; and applies the multi-level approach to agroecosystem health as essential for a successful plant healthcare strategy in organic agriculture.
+Unit V – Pests and diseases management: the unit emphasizes the importance of a holistic approach to pest and disease management in organic agriculture, where prevention, monitoring, and the use of multiple control methods are key to achieving sustainable and healthy crop production; describes innovative approaches to prevent and control common pests and diseases that affect organic crops; and applies the multi-level approach to agroecosystem health as essential for a successful plant healthcare strategy in organic agriculture.

-Unit VI - Sustainable farm management and agribusiness: this unit provides principles of agricultural economics, farm financial accounting and business planning with a focus on improving environmental, economic and social sustainability.
-Integrated methods for sustainability assessments are considered decision-making tools towards more competitive and sustainable organic agribusiness.
-The case studies are used to assess multi-dimensional and multi-scale sustainability with practical examples of innovative social and environmental certification schemes for more sustainable and inclusive organic agribusiness.
+Unit VI – Sustainability management in agribusiness: the unit provides principles of agricultural economics, financial accounting and business planning with a focus on improving sustainability; integrates methods for sustainability assessments as decision-making tools towards more competitive and sustainable organic agribusiness; uses the case studies to assess multi-dimensional and multi-scale sustainability; introduces environmental certification schemes for more sustainable and inclusive organic agribusiness.

-Unit VII - Organic food value/supply chains and marketing strategies: the unit focuses on developing short, transparent and sustainable organic value/supply chains by analysing their components, actors and services and by fostering interactions.
-It analyses organic food consumption consumer demands and markets focusing on strategies.
-It provides a holistic concept to define and evaluate organic food quality and safety.
-Innovative technologies that create added value during the processing, packaging and post-harvesting are described.
+Unit VII - Organic food value chain: the unit focuses on developing short, transparent and sustainable organic value chains by analysing their components, actors and services fostering interactions; analyses organic food consumption, consumer demands and markets focusing on marketing strategies; provides a holistic approach to define and evaluate organic food quality; exploits innovative technologies that create values during entered value chains.

-Students who have successfully completed the first year are admitted to the second-year programme to carry out research under the academic supervision of experts and in collaboration with national and international research and innovation institution and organic enterprises.
-Students can choose projects which link to their interests for future career development.
-Main topics available for Master of Science are: Cropping systems, soil fertility, products quality and by-product managements; Biological control and natural compounds for plant health; Farm management and food system sustainability assessments; Consumers and marketing research; Socio-economic and support policies impacts; Post harvesting, packaging and processing of organic food and added-value products development.
+Students who have successfully completed their first year are eligible for admission to the second-year programme, where they engage in research activities under the guidance of CIHEAM Bari staffs in collaboration with national and international research and innovation institutions, as well as enterprises.
+Students have the flexibility to choose projects aligned with their interests, facilitating future career development.
+The key focus areas for the Master of Science programme include cropping systems, soil fertility, by-product management; biological control and natural compounds for plant health; organic food systems and sustainability assessment; consumer, marketing and business model; socio-economic aspects and support policies; organic food and value-added processes and product.